kryptx/mueller/trump-answers.md

 **The Pulse Nightclub terrorist attack took place in the early morning hours of Sunday, June 12, 2016.
 In light of that tragedy, I gave a speech directed more specifically to national security and terrorism than to the Clintons.
 That speech was delivered at the Saint Anselm College Institute of Politics in Manchester, New Hampshire, and, as reported, opened with the following:**

 ***"This was going to be a speech on Hillary Clinton and how bad a President, especially in these times of Radical Islamic Terrorism, she would be.
 Even her former Secret Service Agent, who has seen her under pressure and in times of stress, has stated that she lacks the temperament and integrity to be president.
 There will be plenty of opportunity to discuss these important issues at a later time, and I will deliver that speech soon.
-But today there is only one thing to discuss: the growing threat of terrorism inside ofour borders."***
+But today there is only one thing to discuss: the growing threat of terrorism inside of our borders."***

 **h.** Did any person or entity inform you during the campaign that Vladimir Putin or the Russian government supported your candidacy or opposed the candidacy of Hillary Clinton?
 If yes, describe the source(s) of the information, when you were informed, and the content of such discussion(s).